H.F. Lee Plant

 After serving Wayne County customers for more than 60 years, the H.F.
 Lee Plant was retired on Sept.
 15, 2012.
 As part of Duke Energy’s commitment to a cleaner, more efficient energy future, three coal-fired units were retired in September 2012 followed by four oil-fueled combustion turbine units in October 2012.

-Originally known as the Goldsboro Plant, operation began shortly after the end of WWII, a time when the electric industry was prospering while electric prices were dropping.
-Customer demand helped necessitate additional pulverized-coal units in 1952, 1962, 1968 and four oil-fueled combustion turbine units in 1971.
+Originally known as the Goldsboro Plant, operation began shortly after the end of World War II, when the electric industry was prospering while electric prices were dropping.
+Customer demand helped necessitate additional pulverized-coal units in 1952 and 1962, and four oil-fueled combustion turbine units between 1967 and 1971.

-In March 1964, the plant was renamed after Harry Fitzhugh Lee, a district manager who retired from Carolina Power & Light after a 45-year career with the company.
-Lee’s family was well known; he was a great grandson of Revolutionary War officer "Light-Horse Harry" Henry Lee III, and a grand nephew of Confederate general Robert E. Lee.
+In March 1964, the plant was renamed after Harry Fitzhugh Lee, a district manager who retired from Carolina Power & Light after a 45-year career.
+Lee’s family was well known; he was a great-grandson of Revolutionary War officer Henry "Light-Horse Harry" Lee III, and a grand-nephew of Confederate general Robert E. Lee.
 However, H.F.
-Lee’s name, associates had said, was synonymous with electric service in Wayne County.
+Lee’s name, associates said, was synonymous with electric service in Wayne County.

-With news of the retirement in 2009, the company also announced plans to construct a gas-fired combined-cycle plant.
-The 920-megawatt station began operation in December 2012.
+When the retirement was announced in 2009, the company also announced plans to construct a gas-fired combined cycle plant.
+The 920-MW station began operation in December 2012.